Get Started with Frontline EducationRequest a Demo

 Special Education and the Teacher Shortage

-An online search for “teacher shortage” will quickly return 435,000 results.
-Each day yields more headlines about school districts who struggle to hire enough teachers — more than half of school districts we surveyed in 2016 said they were experiencing a teacher shortage.
+An online search for “teacher shortage” will quickly return nearly 2 million new results.
+Each day yields more headlines about school districts who struggle to hire enough teachers — two-thirds of school districts we surveyed in 2021 said they were experiencing a teacher shortage, more than any previous year.

 Among those districts reporting shortages, special education was one of the most challenging areas to fill: